Peharge/MAVIS-old/README.md

 ### Starting the UI

 **Start the UI**
-    You can start the UI in two ways:
+   After installation, you can start MAVIS.
+There are several start options that vary depending on the version and intended use:<br>
      - `run-mavis-all.bat` (experimental)<br>
    - With a batch file for MAVIS 1.2:
      - `run-mavis-1-2-main.bat` (recommended)